InitialCrow/wpChat/readme.md

 > sudo chmod 777 wpChat;
 > sudo chmod 777 wpChat/app/history.json

-- if you server has sublfolder for acces wordpress app go to index.php in plugin and fine the line
+- if you server has sublfolder for acces wordpress app go to index.php in plugin and find the line

 > define('BASE_URI', ''); // set here the subfolder path after host